jonleverrier/yam-server-configurator/README.md

 Make sure you check these files for variables that may need customising.

+Whilst yam_setup.sh installs Amazon s3cmd, you'll have to run s3cmd setup yourself before using the utility scripts.
+It's very quick todo, hence not adding it to the build script.

 ### yam_backup_local.sh

 To be used with cron, or run manually from the command line.